Thick hyperbolic 3-manifolds with bounded rank: Double compression bodies

-Since $S$ is incompressible in $M_\Lambda $, Waldhausen's cobordism theorem (see \S \ref{intervalbundle}) implies that one of the connected components of $M_\Lambda\setminus S$ is a (possibly twisted) interval bundle.
-Since the component of $M_\Lambda\setminus S$ containing $\BT_\Lambda$ is not compact, it cannot be an interval bundle.
-Hence, $S$ must be separating in $M_\Lambda$ and the other component is a twisted interval bundle.
-However, this implies that $S$ separates $M$ and bounds a twisted interval bundle in $M$ outside $DC$ as desired.
+Applying Waldhausen's cobordism theorem, $S_3'$ bounds a twisted interval bundle in $M_\Lambda$.
+There are two components of $M_\Lambda \setminus S_3'$, and the one whose closure is a twisted interval bundle must be the one containing $S$, since the other one is not pre-compact due to the drilled out link $\Lambda$.
+It follows that $S \subset M_\Lambda$ bounds a twisted interval bundle outside $DC_\Lambda$, and hence that $S\subset M$ bounds a twisted interval bundle outside $DC$, as desired.

 This completes the proof of Theorem \ref{double compression body theorem}.